-EDUC 557 Classroom Behavior and Management 3 hours
+EDUC 557E or 557S Classroom Behavior and Management

 Explores current research and practices of classroom management.
 Students are expected to develop a philosophy of classroom management as well as a plan that they can use in their classroom.
+(Elementary or Secondary)

-EDUC 560 Current Trends in Education 3 hours
+EDUC 560 Current Trends in Education